Why Traditional GRC Tools Fall Short for Cloud-Native Organizations

 - Actionable — Capable of remediation, not just documentation.

-- Multi-framework — Mapping controls across CMMC, NIST, CIS, SOC 2 simultaneously.
+- Multi-framework — Mapping controls across CMMC, NIST, CIS, FedRAMP simultaneously.

 That’s the role an autonomous cloud governance platform fills.